The Oze Tokura Freeski Open (February 27-28), held annually for the past few years, is now the only FIS-sanctioned competition remaining.

 For the FIS and SAJ classes, this year's competition was designed with fewer jib sections and smaller jumps than usual due to the rapid snowmelt caused by the warm weather and rainfall that have continued for the past few weeks.
 However, even in these conditions, the competitors showed off highly difficult combo tricks in the jibs, and a variety of rotational axes and highly difficult grab tricks in the jumps, including corks and misties

-In the FIS men's class, due to the limitations imposed by the size of the jump, many competitors performed cork 720s, 900s, switch 900s, etc. Particularly eye-catching were runs that showed individuality through tricks and grabs.
-Runs that combined jib combo tricks and double tricks, which are only attempted by a few competitors, ranked highly.
-The
+In the FIS men's class, due to restrictions on the size of the jump ramps, many riders performed tricks such as the Cork 720, 900, and Switch 900.
+Among these, what particularly stood out were the runs that showcased individuality through tricks and grabs.
+Runs that combined jib combo tricks and double tricks, which only a few riders performed, placed highly.

-winning competitor was the only one to successfully perform a misty out on a jib, which no one had ever attempted, and on the jumps he also created big airs and unique, highly polished grabs, even without using double tricks.
-While the standardized tricks were prominent, he received high marks for his original tricks.
+The winning rider was the only one to successfully land a Misty Out on the jib, which no one else had attempted, and in the jumps, he made big airs and unique, highly executed grabs without using any double tricks.
+While uniform tricks were prevalent, his originality earned him high marks.

 This year's FIS Women's Class saw the highest number of participants ever.
 In the jib section, the most difficult trick was the 450 out, and the jumps had improved to the point where spins in both directions, left and right, were the basics.
 The winning skier landed a switch 720 in both directions with a high level of perfection.
 This tournament was full of impressive performances, with the overall improvement in the level of the female skiers